MPhil/PhD in Critical and Cultural Theory

 Information for Doctoral Students

-PhD students attend a regular Theory Reading Group, Research Seminars, and skills training sessions, as well as a number of optional student-led discussion groups throughout the year.
+Several Theory Reading groups run throughout the autumn and spring semesters (e.g. The Critique of Value Reading Group and the Ecotheories Reading Group).
+Research Seminars, and skills training workshops run throughout the academic year, and students may also join a number of optional student-led discussion groups throughout the year (for example, Assuming Gender). .
 We also organise a regular Graduate Conference and students are encouraged to become involved in the annual international conference organised by the Centre for Critical and Cultural Theory.
-In 2009 we held a conference on The Anxiety of Belonging: Partitions, Reunifications, Modernity.
-In 2010 we held a conference on 'Gender and Difference'.
+In May 2014 we held an International Conference on the Cultural Politics of Memory.
 Further varied training and skills acquisition is available via the University Graduate College.

-From their second year, students have the opportunity to teach on the undergraduate Cultural Criticism degree and receive mentoring sessions from a full-time member of staff.
+From their second year, students have the opportunity to teach on the undergraduate English Literature degree and receive mentoring sessions from a full-time member of staff.
 Full-time PhD students are allocated study space, which provides computing facilities, networked information and access to email and the internet.

 The Centre has a good record in attracting AHRC funding for its doctoral students and its completion rates are excellent.
 Students frequently publish work in international journals and many alumni of the Centre go on to full-time lecturing positions in Higher Education in the UK, Europe, North America and the Middle and Far East.

 Applications are welcome from graduates with at least a 2.1 (or equivalent) in a relevant discipline.
-We would normally also expect applicants to have successfully completed a relevant MA.
-The MA in Critical and Cultural Theory provides an ideal basis for students wishing to undertake research leading to the degree of PhD.
+We would normally also expect applicants to have successfully completed a relevant MA The MA in Critical and Cultural Theory provides an ideal basis for students wishing to undertake research leading to the degree of PhD.
 Alternatively, where successful applicants do not hold a relevant MA, new PhD students attend a Doctoral Programme consisting of the first two terms of our MA course.
 They submit assessed essays, before proceeding to full-time work on their thesis.
-Essays take account of the material taught in the course, but may also constitute draft sections of the doctoral project.
+Essays take account of the material taught in the course.

 We welcome enquiries from prospective students, whether you wish to talk about your own possible projects and areas of interest or to obtain further information about PhD and MPhil programmes in Critical and Cultural Theory.

-There are two full President's Research Scholarships in the area of Multi-culturalism for 2013/14.
-For further information please visit the following sites:
+For further funding information please visit the following sites: